h-griffin/datingapp/README.md

 - `ng g c text-input --skip-tests`
 - add control value accessor
 - inject control into constructor
-- setup injectables into text input template to use in register component html
+- setup injectable into text input template to use in register component html

 ## form builder service
 - convert new form group and new form control with arrays of fb group injected in register component

-## expanidn form
+## expanding form
 - order not important in register component
 - radio buttons dont need validator
 - add in template